How To Claim As A Passenger In A Car Accident? How Much Compensation Can I Claim?

 |Brain Injury||Severe||£166,500 to £214,350|

 As illustrated above, a passenger in car accident claim is highly dependent on the severity of the injury.
 It is important that you get a medical exam after the accident and keeping a medical journal can be beneficial.
 Though the above table is only designed to provide an estimation of your potential compensation, you can talk to our team for a tailored estimation once we have heard the details of your case.

 The whole ordeal of filing a claim can be very complicated and difficult.
 This is especially true if your accident and injury have led to reduced wages, time off work, and other medical outlays.
 If this is the case, you need a law firm who can protect your financial security.

-This is why we offer a ‘No Win No Fee’ policy.
+This is why we offer a ‘No Win No Fee’ policy to those seeking to receive compensation as a passenger in a car crash claim.
 You will not have to pay anything if you do not receive any compensation for the injury you have sustained.
 Until your case is successful, you won’t have to pay anything.
 We take our fee from the final compensation amount.